-Below you’ll find the list of the 6 main tools I use to run my online business.
+Below you’ll find the list of the 6 main online business tools I use on a regular basis to run my multiple businesses.

 1. Google Apps